 Contracts are also block-trade eligible if the amounts are above minimum thresholds.
 These types of trades are privately negotiated and executed apart from the public market.
 They are only open to eligible contract participants as defined by the Commodity Exchange Act.

-Copper cathode must conform to specific chemical and physical requirements in order to be traded on the COMEX.
+Copper cathode must meet specific chemical and physical requirements in order to trade on the COMEX.
 COMEX copper futures are settled via physical delivery upon expiration, but COMEX E-Mini copper futures are cash settled.

-As with the LME, many banks, trading firms and commercial hedgers use COMEX copper for risk management purposes, and CME Group prides the COMEX on being “[a] global benchmark for copper prices” used by respected indices such as the Bloomberg Commodity Index.
+As with the LME, many banks, trading firms and commercial hedgers use COMEX copper for risk management purposes, and CME Group prides the COMEX on being a “global benchmark for copper prices” used by respected indexes such as the Bloomberg Commodity Index.

-Of course, the LME and the COMEX are far from the only commodities exchanges on which copper is traded.
-The Shanghai Metal Exchange is another notable example, and with China consuming 40 percent of the world’s copper, it is becoming increasingly important.
+The LME and the COMEX are far from the only commodities exchanges on which copper is traded.
+The Shanghai Metal Exchange is another notable example, and with China being the largest consumer of refined copper at around 54 percent of global consumption, it is becoming increasingly important.

 Still, prices for LME copper and COMEX copper contracts, as well as information on inventory levels, can be a valuable piece of the puzzle for those making investment decisions in the copper space.
 For example, those investing in copper stocks may want to look at whether a company’s mining project is likely to be economic at current and/or forecasted copper prices.